SamMorrow147/ClubhausAi/RFP_PIVOT_IMPLEMENTATION.md

 ### 1. Strategic Response for Basic Project Descriptions
 - **Location**: `lib/responses.ts`
 - **Trigger**: Basic project descriptions like "ice cream cone logo", "website", "branding", etc.
-- **Response**: Friendly offer to build a proper RFP
+- **Response**: Friendly offer to walk through a quick RFP
 - **Follow-up**: Starts with business name collection

 ### 2. 7th Message Pivot Logic
 - **Location**: `app/api/chat/route.ts`
 - **Trigger**: 7th bot message in conversation
 - **Condition**: User provides basic project description (not already in RFP flow)
 - **Response**: "Sounds like a great starting point!
-If you'd like, I can help you build a proper RFP..."
+If you'd like, I can help you walk through a quick RFP..."

 ### 3. Follow-up Logic for Yes/No Responses
 - **Yes Response**: Starts RFP flow with "What's the name of your business?"